sibirica/SPIDER_channelflow/README.md

 This code illustrates the sparse physics-informed discovery of empirical relations (SPIDER) algorithm, which is a general framework for robust identification of a complete model in terms of a system of partial differential equations and algebraic equations, comprising both bulk equations and boundary conditions.
 Input data representing a numerical simulation of a turbulent channel flow is taken from the Johns Hopkins University turbulence database: http://turbulence.pha.jhu.edu/Channel_Flow.aspx.

 ## Running the code
 To get started, install Turbmat from https://github.com/idies/turbmat in order to be able to query the JHU turbulence database.
-Then, you may execute the main script *Run_SPIDER_NS.mat* to begin downloading the data and run the sparse regression from the Navier-Stokes equation (this may take some hours the first time before the data has been permanently saved locally).
+Then, you may execute the main script *Run_SPIDER_NS.mat* to begin downloading the data and run the algorithm (this may take some hours the first time before the data has been permanently saved locally).
 The purpose of each .mat script is explained below:

 **Run_SPIDER_NS.mat** Main script for sparse regression, specifying various options in the algorithm.
 In particular, changing *mode* between "NS", "div", and "BC" allows for identification of the rank-1 and rank-0 equations and the boundary conditions, respectively.